Skip to Content

 • Arrive early (before 7 pm) to avoid the entrance lineup.
 Alternatively, the crowds dissipate at 10 pm, so late is good too.

-• While admission is CAD 6 for those 7 to 59, buying the Zoom pass allows you to skip the line.
-The pass costs CAD 35 for six entries.
-You can buy the express pass at the venue; they only accept cash.
-The Zoom pass doesn’t save much money but gives you quick access instead of standing in a lengthy line.
+• While admission is CAD 8.50 for those 7 to 59, buying the Zoom pass allows you to skip the line.
+The pass costs CAD 40 for six entries.
+Under seven and 60+ get complimentary admission.

 • Carry some cash as some vendors don’t take credit, and some charge an extra fee for using credit.
 There are ATMs on the grounds.